jess789550/microblog/README.md

 ### Chapter 18: Deploy on Heroku
 - Heroku was one of the first "platform-as-a-service" providers.
 It started as a hosting option for Ruby based applications, but then grew to support many other languages like Java, Node.js and of course Python.

+### Chapter 19: Deploy on Docker
+- The first step in creating a container for Microblog is to build an image for it.
+A container image is a template that is used to create a container.
+It contains a complete representation of the container file system, along with various settings pertaining to networking, start up options, etc.
+- The FROM command specifies the base container image on which the new image will be built.
+- The slim tag selects a container image that has only the minimal packages required to run the Python interpreter.
+- The COPY command transfers files from your machine to the container's file system.
+- The RUN chmod command ensures that this new boot.sh file is correctly set as an executable file.
+- The ENV command sets an environment variable inside the container.
+I need to set FLASK_APP, which is required to use the flask command.
+- The EXPOSE command configures the port that this container will be using for its server.
+- the ENTRYPOINT statement defines the default command that should be executed when a container is started with this image.